 Brightspace and Qualtrics can be used to administer anonymous online surveys.
 These tools offer a variety of question formats, including multiple choice, Likert-type, and short- and long-answer.
 This short (< 3 minute) tutorial demonstrates how to create a Brightspace survey.
-CELT also offers workshops on designing Brightspace surveys for midterm evaluation.
-Visit our Register for Events page for dates and times.
-Alternatively, you can use your Purdue Career Account to access Qualtrics and contact IT Services for Qualtrics help.
+Alternatively, you can use your Purdue Career Account to access Qualtrics and contact Purdue IT Services for help.